canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 #### Technology and Efficiency

-> Interoperability, increase speed of development and technological environment, lifetime expectancy of solution, modularity, reuse of similar solutions, industry investing in open source, new disrupting technologies (blockchain, artificial intelligence)

 Leveraging technologies that are built on open standards mitigate against the risk of lock-in and offers the interoperability, independence and substitutability required to design enterprise level applications and services.
 OSS by default encourages the use of open standards and their inherent flexibility enables rapid response to changing missions and markets as well as swift provisioning of both known and unanticipated users.

 Using open source software means you can benefit from solving common problems with readily available open source technology and you have more time and resource for customized solutions to solve the rare or unique problems.
 OSS is particularly suitable for rapid prototyping and experimentation.
 The testing process generates minimal costs, and encourages the identification and elimination of defects not recognized by the original development team.
 For the public sector, like all organizations, cost is important, but other public benefits can also motivate public sector use of OSS.